-The diagram below articulates the action plan or roadmap of what is expected to successfully deliver on a GDI strategy.
-The sponsor/lead must manage both the project management and change management aspects of this effort for it to be successful and to have the least amount of resistance across all levels of the organization.
-It's straightforward and familiar to executives but important to realize that it applies in the context of GDI implementation as well.
+The diagram below articulates the action plan or roadmap of what is expected to successfully deliver on a GDI plan.
+The sponsor/lead must manage both the project management (e.g. strategy, human and financial resources, timelines) and change management (people engagement) for it to be successful and to have the least amount of resistance across all levels of the organization.
+This is straightforward and familiar to executives but important to realize that it applies in the context of GDI planning as well.

-Vision and Rationale - One of the key factors to successfully reducing the amount of resistance when implementing a GDI strategy is the ability for the leader to articulate the vision and rationale behind it.
+Vision and Rationale - One of the key factors to successfully reducing the amount of resistance when implementing a GDI plan is the ability for the leader to articulate the vision and rationale behind it.
 Building off of the business case information that started this ball rolling in the first place, the sponsor/lead will work with the communications team to develop key messages to build momentum on this change initiative.

-The sponsor/Lead needs to ensure that concerns that are raised are responded to in a timely manner.
+The sponsor/lead needs to ensure that concerns that are raised are responded to in a timely manner.
 Being proactive and getting out ahead of it with the "readiness assessment" (as discussed in the communications strategy) will allow for candid and consistent messaging, addressing concerns and providing feedback to reduce any resistance that is surfacing.

-Visible and Active - Executives and senior managers can mitigate resistance by demonstrating their alignment with the GDI strategy in an active and visible way while engaging subordinates in discussions about it.
+Visible and Active - Executives and senior managers can mitigate resistance by demonstrating their alignment with the GDI plan in an active and visible way while engaging subordinates in discussions about it.
 It's important to be consistently visible and engaged directly with employees at various events/milestones.
 All literature on this topic makes it clear that getting senior leadership involved is critical to getting traction on this issue.
 It's the ingredient that moves the organization from awareness to action.
-It's what significantly increase employee buy-in support of the change and significantly reduces resistance.
+It's what significantly increases employee buy-in and support of the change and significantly reduces resistance.

-The sponsor/Lead needs to ensure that concerns that are raised are responded to in a timely manner.
+The sponsor/lead needs to ensure that concerns that are raised are responded to in a timely manner.
 Being proactive and getting out ahead of it with the "readiness assessment" (as discussed in the communications strategy) will allow for candid and consistent messaging, addressing concerns and providing feedback to reduce any resistance that is surfacing.